noklesta/SublimeQuickFileCreator/README.md

 the bottom of the window, and you're done!

-The quick panel lists all the directories inside any open project folders, including folders that have been added using the ST2 project menu.
+The quick panel lists all the directories inside any open project folders, including folders that have been added using the ST project menu.

 The file/folder input panel supports recursive folder or file creation.
 If the parent path does not exist then the path will be created.